covidestim/dbstan/README.md

   block and `transformed parameters{}` block
 - `par_dims` Dimensions of said paramaeters
 - `mode` Status code indicating success or failure of the sampler
-- `sim` Matrix containing the individual samples. **`dbstan` does not currently attempt to load this info into the db due to its large size**
+- `sim` Matrix containing the individual samples.
 - `inits` Initial values of all parameters on the first iteration
 - `stan_args` - Arguments for the sampler
 - `stanmodel` - Model code, as a `stanmodel` object